Ochre Health

 Ochre Health is an Australian healthcare services company headquartered in Sydney.
 The company specialises in the provision of health services to outer-urban, regional, and remote communities.
-Ochre Health is an ISO:9001-accredited organisation.

 History

 Ochre Health was established in 2002 by doctors Hamish Meldrum and Ross Lamplugh.

 Meldrum and Lamplugh were providing General Practice and hospital services in the town of Bourke, NSW, and were concerned by the lack of medical practitioner support that was available to them and their colleagues.
 The two doctors decided to take action by establishing a locum doctor recruitment agency, Ochre Recruitment.
 The service found itself in high demand and enabled the creation of Ochre Health, which was responsible for providing ongoing management of rural medical services that were under distress by providing recruitment, clinical and administrative governance.

 The Ochre Health Foundation was subsequently established in 2005 as a non-profit entity.
 The primary objective of the Foundation is to provide medical and allied health services to regional and remote communities to aid in the prevention and control of chronic diseases.